-Utopia’s tip: Those absolutely freezing at night may be better off with a hot-water bottle than jacking up the thermostat temperature.
+Utopia’s tip: Those who find themselves absolutely freezing at night may be better off with a hot-water bottle than jacking up the thermostat temperature.

-Rooms not in use need little to no heat during the winter.
-However: Do your best not to let the room temperature drop below below 59°F when outside temperatures are below freezing.
+Rooms that you’re not using need little to no heating in the wintertime.
+That being said, try to not let the room temperature drop below below 59°F when outside temperatures are below freezing.
 Otherwise you run the risk of developing mold.
 This is particularly relevant for spaces in your home prone to gathering moisture or in cooler rooms.

 Too late?
 You’ll find mold removal techniques here: Removing Mold: An Informative How-to Guide.

-2. Know When to Adjust your Thermostat for Winter
+2. Know When to Adjust your Thermostat Settings for Winter

 Once we enter the cooler months of the year, we often ask ourselves when it actually makes sense to begin heating our homes.
-In order to heat our homes sensibly and sustainably, everybody should begin thinking about adjusting their thermostat at the middle of fall – and not for the first time in the dead of winter.
+In order to heat our homes sensibly and sustainably, everybody should begin thinking about adjusting their thermostat around mid-fall – and not for the first time in the dead of winter.

 - Typically, heating days start around October and last through until March/April.
-2019 has seen a spike in home heating days from late fall into early winter, however projections see general heating to remain below average throughout the winter.
+2020 has seen a slight increase in home heating days from so far this October, however projections see general heating to remain average throughout the winter.

 - In many places throughout the United States, temperatures are mild enough around the end of April so that heating your home is no longer necessary.
 This is of course dependent on your geographical region and monthly weather patterns.

-Approximately in the middle of this 6-7 month span are the colder months of December through February.
+In the middle of this 6-7 month span of home heating are the coldest months of December through February.
 These see the majority of winter heating days and thermostat temperatures increase across the board.

 In order to save energy and reduce monthly heating costs with an effective approach to sustainable temperature control, the following rule of thumb serves best: Begin increasing your thermostat temperature or heating your home later and stop earlier.